 About this course

-At The North London Dental Centre, our NEBDN National Diploma in Dental Nursing is accredited by the General Dental Council (GDC).
+At The North London Dental Centre, our National Diploma in Dental Nursing is accredited by the NEBDN.

 This qualification teaches trainee dental nurses the foundations of dental nursing.
 We aim for our dental nurses to be able to demonstrate great level of knowledge, skills and professional attributes.